-As per Clause 16 of the Instructions to the Bidders, the bid security should be (insert amount) in the form of a Bank Guarantee or a Demand draft which shall be valid for 30 days after the date of expiry of the validity of the bid i.e. up to (specify date).
-The bid security furnish by the prospective bidders are as follows:
+As per Section 16 of the Instructions to the Bidders, the bid security should be (insert amount) in the form of a Bank Guarantee or a Demand draft which shall be valid for 30 days after the date of expiry of the validity of the bid, i.e., up to (specify date).
+The bid security furnished by the prospective bidders are as follows:

 SI.
-No. Name of Bidder/Company Bid security amount (Nu.)
+No. Name of Bidder/ Company Bid security amount (Nu.)
 Bid Security type & issuing bank Bid validity